eswat2/just-tweet-bot/WARNING.md

 # WARNING - prototype only

+this chrome extension is:

+1. for my personal use
+2. a learning exercise
-this chrome extension is hardcoded to my personal twitter account and requires the OSX version of Tweetbot to support the `tweetbot://` url...
+3. hardcoded to my personal twitter account
+4. requires the OSX version of Tweetbot to support the `tweetbot://` url scheme